BaseMax/ctu13data-analyst/README.md

 3. The results are saved as a CSV file in the same directory.

 #### Example Usage:

 ```bash
 python calculate.py
 ```

+## Note on Graph Visualization

+Due to the enormous size of the graph generated from the dataset, it is almost impossible to draw and save it as a single image.
+The sheer number of nodes and edges would make the visualization process computationally expensive and result in images that are impractical to analyze.

+Therefore, instead of attempting to draw the graph, we focus on calculating and extracting the necessary graph parameters (such as degree, centrality measures, etc.) and save these values in a CSV file for further analysis.
+This approach allows us to efficiently handle large-scale graphs and derive meaningful insights without the need for expensive and impractical visualizations.

 ## Installation